Taking a gondola ride in Venice tops bucket lists around the world–and for good reason.

 While a gondola ride in Venice may be more iconic and downright romantic as compared to riding in a modern boat, a Grand Canal Cruise has a serious edge over a gondola ride in one important way: it lasts longer.

-A one-hour Grand Canal cruise costs less than a gondola ride, and is also a lovely way to enjoy beautiful views of Venice while learning a bit more about the city.
+A one-hour Grand Canal cruise costs less than a gondola ride in Venice, and is also a lovely way to enjoy beautiful canal views while learning a bit more about the city.

 Arrange your Grand canal cruise today!